LOI Deadline

 Stanley Fahn Junior Faculty Award

-• The award acts as a bridge to ensure promising early-career scientists stay in the Parkinson’s research field, helping us solve, treat and end the disease.
+The Stanley Fahn Junior Faculty Award acts as a bridge to ensure promising early-career scientists stay in the Parkinson’s research field, helping us solve, treat, and end the disease.
 In today’s funding environment, as young scientists navigate the path from mentored to independent research, they face a “valley of death” between their scientific potential and the funding they need to make it happen.
-This award can stem Parkinson’s research talent loss.
+This award strives to avert Parkinson’s research talent loss.
+In conjunction with their institution’s commitment, the award gives junior investigators the support they need to secure their independent funding source (such as an NIH R01) and stay in the PD field.
+Becoming a career-long independent research leader in PD is the ultimate goal.

-Letter of Intent Due: Nov.
-1, 2022
+Letter of Intent Due: Oct.
+31, 2024

 Eligibility Requirements

-• Junior faculty members possessing a PhD, MD, or equivalent are eligible to apply.
+Junior faculty possessing a PhD, MD, or equivalent are eligible to apply.
 Applicants must meet the National Institutes of Health (NIH) definition of a "new investigator."
-The Parkinson’s Foundation anticipates the typical applicant will hold an assistant professor level position with up to several years of experience.
+The Parkinson’s Foundation anticipates the typical applicant will hold an assistant professor level position.
 We will consider earlier stage faculty and those with more experience provided they meet the above eligibility criteria.
+Applicants from Parkinson’s Foundation research centers are eligible to apply.
+We require a letter of support from the applicant’s department chair to demonstrate the institutional commitment to the applicant.

-• We restrict this program to full-time faculty members of institutions in the U.S. and Canada with a current instructor or assistant professor post.
+We restrict this program to applicants, regardless of citizenship, who are residents and faculty members at institutions in the U.S. and Canada, with a current instructor or assistant professor post.
 As a career development initiative, the program is not open to current or prior holders of NIH R01 awards or their equivalent.
-An applicant must be in a tenure-track position or in the case of an Instructor, have the intent to begin a tenure-track position as shown by a support letter from his or her department chair.
-We will give only one award per institution each year, but we may consider special exceptions.
+Applicants must be in a tenure-track position, or if an instructor, must have the intent to begin a tenure-track position by the award start date as confirmed by a support letter from their department chair.
+Only one award will be granted per institution each year, though special exceptions may be considered.
+Awardees may not concurrently hold an award from another source with overlapping specific aims.

 Amount Description